Measles is a highly contagious disease caused by the measles virus.

 How is measles spread?

 Measles is spread through air when an infected person coughs or sneezes and can survive in the air for up to two hours.
-Measles is so contagious that if one person has it, 9 out of 10 people around him will become infected if they are not protected.
+Measles is so contagious that if one person has it, nine out of 10 people around him will become infected if they are not protected.
 A person can spread measles from four days before developing the measles rash to four days after the rash starts.
 That means you can spread measles before knowing you have it.

 What are the symptoms of measles?